Ctrain16/2920-A2-GridGame/README.md

 # 2920-A2-GridGame
-Grid based game that utilizes a quad tree
+Grid based game that utilizes a quad tree.
+All of my code is in the QuadTree class, the rest was given to us for the assignment.

+Assignment directions:

 In this assignment you will code the back-end for the grid game.
 You are given starter code in an intelliJ project in the A2-Grid directory.
 The GUI for the game is provided for you.